 The working paper’s introduction begins with two contrasting quotes from Elon Musk and Seth Rogan—Musk’s quote, “I’m not a regular smoker of weed … I don’t find that it is very good for productivity,” and Rogan’s, “I smoke a lot of weed when I write.”

 The paper’s focus was not on cannabis and productivity among individuals, though a number of recent studies have explored that question with conflicting results.
-One 2022 study concluded cannabis use has no effect on motivation, though 2016 study suggested improved performance and cognitive function for cannabis users.
+One 2022 study concluded cannabis use has no effect on motivation, though a 2016 study suggested improved performance and cognitive function for cannabis users.
 Others have concluded cannabis use could indeed lead to lower motivation.

 Instead, this analysis explored broader economic trends following recreational cannabis legalization.
 Ultimately, the authors said that cannabis reform has introduced a new industry, which ultimately creates jobs and opportunities for the working class.